gitlabhq/gitlabhq/doc/development/frontend.md

 General tips:

 - Don't add unnecessary fonts.
-- Prefer font formats with better compression, e.g. WOFF2 is better than WOFF is better than TFF.
+- Prefer font formats with better compression, e.g. WOFF2 is better than WOFF, which is better than TTF.
 - Compress and minify assets wherever possible (For CSS/JS, Sprockets does this for us).
 - If a piece of functionality can be reasonably done without adding extra libraries, prefer not to use extra libraries.
 - Use page-specific JavaScripts as described above to dynamically load libraries that are only needed on certain pages.